jb082005/pickembot/README.md

   - game_channel: the channel where games/contests will post
   - notification_role (optional): the role that will be tagged when a set of games/contests has finished posting

 **/lock(sport)** - manually lock buttons for games that have started.
-This should only be used if there is a glitch in the bot during automated locking
+  - A recent update has rendered this unnecessary.
+Each time a button (team) is selected, the bot checks if the game has begun.
+    If it has, the game buttons will lock automatically and the pick will not count.

 **/post(sport)** - posts games/contest for given sport
   - week: define a week number for which to post games (football only)